Anil Kapoor: 2010–present

-In September 2015, Kapoor made an appearance as himself in the ad for the upcoming Angry Birds Friends tournament Champions for Earth.
-Amazon has cast Kapoor in its pilot The Book of Strange New Things.
-He will play the role of Vikram Danesh, the authoritative head of the base on Oasis.
-Kapoor has also committed to star in Karan Johar's directorial venture, Takht, a historical drama featuring an ensemble cast, including Ranveer Singh, Alia Bhatt, Bhumi Pednekar, and Vicky Kaushal.
-He will also appear in a pivotal role in Siddharth Anand's Fighter, alongside Hrithik Roshan and Deepika Padukone.
+In September 2015, Kapoor made an appearance as himself in an ad for the Angry Birds Friends tournament Champions for Earth.
+Amazon cast Kapoor in its pilot The Book of Strange New Things, to play the role of Vikram Danesh, the authoritative head of the base on Oasis.
+Kapoor reprised his role of Majnu Bhai in the crime comedy Welcome Back (2015), the sequel to Welcome (2007).
+Featuring an ensemble cast that included reprising actor Nana Patekar and new additions John Abraham and Shruti Hassan among others.
+It opened to mixed reception but emerged as another success.